metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

-- `audiences` (List of String) Audience specifies the 'aud' claim for the service account token If the service account uses a well-known annotation for e.g. IRSA or GCP Workload Identity then this audiences will be appended to the list
+- `audiences` (List of String) Audience specifies the 'aud' claim for the service account tokenIf the service account uses a well-known annotation for e.g. IRSA or GCP Workload Identitythen this audiences will be appended to the list
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.